aseriousbiz/abbot-docs/src/convos/response-times.md

 Once you've configured both [First Responders](xref:frs) and a Response Time for a room, Abbot will start sending notifications.
 When the "Target" time threshold elapses for a conversation, Abbot will start a group DM with all the First Responders for a room and remind them to respond to the conversation.
 The message will include a direct link to make it easier for your FRs to respond.
-The FRs can also use that group DM to coordinate a response.
+The First Responders can also use that group DM to coordinate a response.